lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 OCSP client that fully conforms with {{RFC6960}} and a responder that is operating in a mode as described in this specification.

-Substantive changes to RFC 5019:

-- {{certid}} requires new OCSP clients to use SHA-256 to support migration for OCSP clients.

-- {{byKey}} requires new OCSP responders to use the byKey field, and support migration from byName fields.

-- {{transport}} clarifies OCSP clients not include whitespace or any other characters that are not part of the base64 character repertoire in the base64-encoded string.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}